Nbobertz/lcproblems_solutions/restofLeetcode/Journal_leet.md

 ## Day 21 ish: 10/7/25: Forgot to do journal
 Forgot to do the journal thing.
 Did a couple of problems dealing with stacks and sets and forgot to update but github reflects the updates

+## Day 22: 10/8/25: Did a Problem in Under 20 Minutes First Try
+Did an easy problem today and I got optimum time and space complexity in the first try.
+It was a bucket sort problem so that felt kinda good.
+Still need to worry about other problems but I can see progress.